 - 4. Sew darts on Front pieces.
 Start from the edge of the fabric, and stitch towards the dart corner, using a narrow stitch.
 Do not backstitch, leave long threads and tie a knot.
 Cut bulk off of 1 cm, if desired, and serge the raw edge.
 Press towards top. - 5.
-Sew Side Fronts to Center Front.
-Clip into the seam allowance along the curve.
-Serge the seams and press apart or towards the center.
-Treat as one piece (Front Bodice) in the future.
+Sew shoulder seams.
+Serge and press towards back.